Tip #1 – Document the Damage

 Tip #3 – Don’t Avoid the FEMA Inspector

-The FEMA inspector is going to arrive at your house in order to assess the damage and compare it to what has been described in the claim.
-Rather than avoiding this professional, you should welcome them to your home.
-You will be responsible for showing the FEMA inspector the different areas of your home and property that have been damaged by the natural disaster.
-You should highlight the damage to your home, other parts of your property, your car, and any other personal property, such as furniture, clothes, linens, kitchenware, appliances, electronics, etc. Don’t be afraid to ask questions, and be sure to take copious notes during the inspector’s visit.
+The FEMA inspector may contact you for an inspection that is conducted in person, by phone, or via video, depending on the circumstances.
+Be prepared to participate in the inspection process, as the inspector will assess the damage and compare it to what has been described in your application.
+You will be responsible for showing or explaining the different areas of your home and property that have been damaged by the natural disaster.
+You should highlight the damage to your home, essential personal property, and household items such as furniture, clothes, linens, kitchenware, appliances, and electronics.
+Vehicle damage is generally not covered unless it directly affects accessibility or safety.
+Don’t be afraid to ask questions, and be sure to take notes during the inspector’s visit.

 Tip #4 – Be Mindful of Deadlines

 There are various deadlines that you will have to meet throughout the FEMA claim application process.
+The initial application deadline is typically 60 days from the date of the disaster declaration, unless FEMA announces an extension.
 It can be difficult to keep track of these deadlines when you have so many other things on your plate.
 However, it’s important that you meet all of them, as this will keep you on track and ensure that you get the assistance that you need as soon as possible.
-If you are unclear about the steps you should be taking and when the deadlines are, you can call FEMA and ask.
+You can check your application status, deadlines, and next steps at DisasterAssistance.gov or through the FEMA mobile app, or you can call FEMA and ask.

 Tip #5 – Stay Organized When Completing the Application

-Your application will require you to piece together what happened during the natural disaster and the impact that it had on your home, your property and your livelihood.
-When you sit down to fill out the application, make sure that you are organized and ready to complete all of the sections.
+Your application will require you to piece together what happened during the natural disaster and the impact that it had on your home, property, and livelihood.
+Most FEMA applications are now completed online or through the FEMA mobile app, so make sure you are organized and ready to complete all of the sections before you begin.
 You should choose a quiet time when you can focus completely on your application without being distracted.
-It’s a good idea to write a letter to attach to your application that explains what each receipt was for, as this will provide the agency with clarity as they process your claim.
+Including a clear written explanation—uploaded digitally if applying online—describing what each receipt was for can help FEMA process your application more efficiently.

 Tip #6 – Keep Copies of the Application and Supporting Documents

-Before you submit your claim to FEMA, make copies of the completed application and all supporting documents that you are submitting.
+Before you submit your application to FEMA, make copies of the completed application and all supporting documents that you are submitting.
+If you apply online, be sure to save or screenshot your confirmation number and submission receipts.
 This will protect you in the event that FEMA does not receive all or part of your application.
-It also can benefit you in the event that your initial claim is denied.
-If your claim is denied, you have a right to appeal, so do not throw away the denial of claim letter from FEMA.
+It can also benefit you in the event that your initial application is denied.
+If your application is denied, you have a right to appeal, so do not throw away the denial letter from FEMA.
+Appeals can typically be submitted online, by mail, or by fax.
 In order to appeal as quickly as possible, you will want to have a copy of the original application and all supporting documents on hand.
-This will streamline the process and help you get the best possible results.

 Tip #7 – Don’t Give Up

 The fact of the matter is, you sometimes need to be persistent when making a FEMA claim.
 Sometimes, you will call and get an agent who is not particularly helpful.
 Try not to get discouraged.
-Simply hang up the phone with the agent and call back in order to get a different one.
-Work your way up the chain of command if you have to.
+You can request escalation, follow up through official FEMA channels, or use online messaging tools to advocate for your case.
+Persistence and clear documentation can make a significant difference in the outcome of your application.

-If you have a legal question about your claim, don’t be afraid to ask a lawyer for help.
+If you have a legal question about your claim, don’t be afraid to ask a Legal Pro for help.
 If you have an insurance claim that was denied, you can request information about why your claim was denied by creating a free customized Request for Information About Insurance Denial document.